baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-enclave-setup/verifyname-enclave-report-api/verifyname-transaction-report.md

   transaction.

-  The Beneficiary VASP can receives the final result via the Callback API.
+  The Beneficiary VASP can receives the result of the transaction via the Callback API.

   ### Implementation Policy